 When the bone that carries the weight of your head misaligns, it forces the rest of the spine into a pattern of compensation.
 This can have far-reaching effects that fall into several categories:

-- Postural compensations – when the head is not properly centered over the spine, the body is forced to make compensations by altering your posture.
+When the head is not in the center over the spine, the body may compensate by altering your posture.
 Your shoulders might become uneven, one hip might hike up higher than the other resulting in one leg that appears to be shorter than the other.
 It is easy to see how this can cause muscle spasm on one side versus the other, and how a misalignment in the upper neck can start to cause major issues in the middle and lower back.

 The good news is that upper cervical chiropractic care maintains the goal of identifying the root cause of many health conditions, including sciatica.
 Our methods are gentle and extremely precise.
 This is what allows us to accomplish great results without the need for repeated, forceful adjustments to the same area over and over again.
 By ensuring normal upper cervical alignment, you are eliminating the potential for your body to fall into old patterns of compensation and giving it the chance it needs to heal naturally and safely.